Today’s Key Scripture

-I felt the Lord was closer to me than ever before.
-I also felt I needed to talk to the Lord, but could only whisper, “Dear Jesus, please have mercy on me.”
+I felt the Lord closer to me than ever before.
+I also felt I needed to talk to the Lord, but I could only whisper, “Dear Jesus, please have mercy on me.”

 Again I said, “Dear Jesus, please have mercy on me.”

-The word “mercy” occurs 174 times in the Bible, reminding that He desires to pour out His mercy upon you and me.
+The word mercy occurs 174 times in the Bible, reminding us that He desires to pour out His mercy upon you and me.
 The key is simply to come to Jesus as you are and let Him fill you with His abundant mercy and anointing!

 Precious Lord, full of grace and compassion, I ask for Your mercy.
 When I stray from You, help me to seek Your mercy.
 When I damage my relationship with You, help me to throw myself fully upon Your abundant mercy.
 Thank You for example after example throughout the Bible of Your mercy extended to Your children.
 Please forgive me for the times when I fall short, and help me learn how to consecrate my heart to follow You daily.
-Amen!
+In Jesus’ holy name, I pray, amen.